Montana-Media-Arts/creative-coding-1/modules/week-11/_posts/2017-01-17-constructor.md

 # Class Constructor Methods

-In every class definition written, there should be at least one method; that is the `constructor` method.
-Furthermore, typically this should be the first method defined.
+For every class definition written, there needs to be at least one specific method; that is the `constructor` method.
+Furthermore, this should be the first method defined.

 The constructor method **is always** called by JavaScript when creating a new object from a class.
 Therefore you **must** have a constructor method.
 You can think about it as; "JavaScript must 'construct' or build a new object.
 The _constructor_ method is how a new object gets built."

 ## The Purpose of the Constructor Method

 JavaScript uses the _constructor method_ to build new objects of a class type.
-Although have not seen how to instantiate a new object from a class yet, you need to accept, that the _constructor method_ is called by JavaScript.
+Although you have not seen how to instantiate a new object from a class yet, you need to accept, that the _constructor method_ is called by JavaScript.

 #### So what goes in a _constructor method_?

-The constructor method should be used to setup or _initialize_ an objects _properties_.
+The constructor method should be used to setup or _initialize_ an object's _properties_.

 As an example, if we were creating a digital car, we may want to specify properties such as;